TheodorAT/Large-Scale-SoftEng/README.md

 ## Start working on a new feature

-When developing a new feature, work on a separate branch.
+1. Select the feature you will work on in Favro

+2. Assign yourself to the card.

+3. Note the Card ID of the feature, e.g. ETS-766

-- Create a new branch with an appropriate name using: `git branch <branch-name>`
+4. Create a branch with the same name as the Card ID of the feature: git switch -c <card-id>

-- To switch between branches use: `git checkout <branch-name>`
+5. Write code and tests covering the code you wrote.
+Document new functions with doc strings and lines of code that are not described by the code itself.
+Commit as often as you like, preferably after every big change.
+When the feature is ready to be reviewed, push the branch to GitLab: git push -u origin <card-id>

-- Commit to this branch and when the feature is ready for merge, create a merge request using the [coursegit website](https://coursegit.cs.lth.se/etsn05/team-1-2023/-/branches).
+6. Create a merge request to the main branch on the [coursegit website](https://coursegit.cs.lth.se/etsn05/team-1-2023/-/branches).

 ### Configure your editor